 When bringing houseplants from the great outdoors back to your living room—or bedroom or bathroom or kitchen—they may begin to drop their leaves.
-This is perfectly normal, as they are adjusting to the lower light levels of being indoors.
+This is perfectly normal, as they are adjusting to the lower light levels indoors.
 Don’t fret!
 Even if your plants stayed inside all summer, this can happen.
-Less light equals less energy to sustain all their foliage.
+Less light equals less energy to sustain all their summer foliage.
 You can give your plants a hand by pulling off a few mature leaves that seem to be on their way out.

 Words By The Sill

-Empowering all people to be plant people—a collection of articles from The Sill’s team of Plant Experts across a variety of plant care topics to inspire confidence in the next generation of plant parents.
+Empowering all people to be plant people—a collection of articles from The Sill’s team of plant experts across a variety of plant care topics to inspire confidence in the next generation of plant parents.
 Welcome to Plant Parenthood™.